5 Exercises to Relieve Tinnitus

 3. Exhale slowly through your mouth, feeling your abdomen contract.

-Exercise 4: Sound Therapy Exercises
+Exercise 4: Sound Therapy to Relieve Tinnitus

 Meditation Exercises to Relieve Tinnitus

-Exercise 5: Mindfulness and Meditation
+Exercise 5: Mindfulness and Meditation to Relieve Tinnitus

 Also Read: Best Ways to Relieve Tinnitus: Effective Solutions

-Integrating Exercises into Your Daily Routine
+Integrating These Exercises Into Your Daily Routine

 When to Seek Professional Help